Skip to content

 }()

-The Postgres module exposes one entrypoint function to create the Postgres container, and this function receives two parameters:
+The Postgres module exposes one entrypoint function to create the Postgres container, and this function receives three parameters:

 • context.Context, the Go context.